The Advantages of Pets in a Rental Property

 1. Expanded Tenant Pool

 One of the most significant advantages of allowing pets in your rental property is the larger tenant pool.
 Tenants with pets are certainly looking for rental property with pets accepted.
-If all possible, it's important to have pet-friendly real estate.
+If all possible, it's a good idea to have pet-friendly real estate.

 A large percentage of renters own pets.
 By having a pet-friendly policy, you open your doors to these potential tenants.

 This can significantly lower your property's vacancy rates.
-It's simple math: more potential tenants mean fewer vacant units.
+Simple math shows that more potential tenants mean fewer vacant units.

 Consider the following: